collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Merge Pull Request Locally and Push to Master Branch

 This piece of code can be used for either type of pull request.
-You would use this piece of code if you have updated the pull request in your local development environment and simply want to push the changes live.
+You would use this piece of code if you have updated the pull request in your local development environment and simply want to push the change live.
 You are checking out to the master branch, merging the feature branch into the master branch, then pushing the changes to the master branch on GitHub.

 ```bash
 $ git checkout master